vbwx/base16-builder-php/README.md

 ## Usage

-    php builder.php update
+    php builder.php -update
 Updates all scheme and template repositories as defined in `schemes.yaml` and `templates.yaml`.

     php builder.php
-Build all templates using all schemes
+Build all templates using all schemes.

+    php builder.php terminal-app
+Build only the Terminal.app template using all schemes.

-    php Builder.php -p path/to/profile.terminal
+    php builder.php -p path/to/profile.terminal terminal-app
 Same as above, but uses a Terminal.app profile as template.

 ## Why PHP?